robinsalehjan/tilde/README.md

 # Is it running?

-If everything went smoothly you should be greeted with in the terminal or Xcode output tab :)
+If everything went smoothly you should be greeted with this in the terminal or Xcode output console :)
 ```
 [ INFO ] Connecting to database with configuration: App.PostgresService
 [ INFO ] Attempting to perform database migrations